dcos/client-go/dcos/docs/IAMApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetResourceGroupAction**
-> ActionAllowed GetResourceGroupAction(ctx, rid, gid, action)
+> IamActionAllowed GetResourceGroupAction(ctx, rid, gid, action)
 Query whether action is allowed or not.

 Query whether action is allowed or not.